wgsl-tooling-wg/wesl-spec/README.md

 ## WGSL Enhancements

-We're aiming for to design and prioritize WGSL enhancements that are needed by community projects, feel natural and well integrated to the WGSL programmer, feasible to integrate into tools.
+We're aiming for to design and prioritize WGSL enhancements that are important for community projects, feel natural to the WGSL programmer, and are reasonable to integrate into tools.

-A WGSL enhancement to support `import` statements is planned first.
+A WGSL enhancement to support `import` statements is planned first to enable importing WGSL elements like functions from other files.

-**[imports](./Imports.md)** - Import functions from other WGSL files.
+See spec draft here: **[imports](./Imports.md)**.

 Several [other](#other-wgsl-enhancements) WGSL enhancements are in various stages of discussion, see below.